Hu Shih: Individualism, liberalism, and democracy

-Unlike many of his contemporaries who later joined the Socialist camp, liberalism and democracy had been Hu's political beliefs throughout his life.
+Unlike many of his contemporaries who later joined the Socialist camp, liberalism and democracy were Hu's political beliefs throughout his life.
 He firmly believed that the world as a whole was heading toward democracy, despite the changing political landscape.
 Hu defines democracy as a lifestyle in which everyone's value is recognized, and everyone has the freedom to develop a lifestyle of individualism.
 For Hu, individual achievement does not contradict societal good.
-In fact, individual achievement contributes to overall social progress, a view that differs from the so-called "selfish individualism."
-In his essay, "Immortality – My Religion," Hu stresses that although individuals eventually perish physically, one's soul and the effect one has on society are immortal.
+In fact, individual achievement contributes to overall social progress, a view that he distinguishes from the so-called "selfish individualism."
+In his essay, "Immortality – My Religion", Hu stresses that although individuals eventually perish physically, one's soul and the effect one has on society are immortal.
 Therefore, Hu's individualism is a lifestyle in which people are independent and yet social.

 Hu sees individual contributions as crucial and beneficial to the system of democracy.
 In "A Second Discussion on Nation-Building and Autocracy" (再談建國與專治), Hu comments that an autocratic system needs professionals to manage it while democracy relies on the wisdom of the people.
 When different people's lived experiences come together, no elite politician is needed for coordination, and therefore democracy is, in fact, easy to practice with people who lack political experience.
 He calls democracy "naive politics" (幼稚政治), a political system that can help cultivate those who participate in it.

 Hu also equates democracy with freedom, a freedom that is made possible by tolerance.
 In a democratic system, people should be free from any political persecution as well as any public pressure.
-In his 1959 essay "Tolerance and Freedom," Hu Shih stressed the importance of tolerance and claimed that "tolerance is the basis of freedom."
+In his 1959 essay "Tolerance and Freedom", Hu Shih stressed the importance of tolerance and claimed that "tolerance is the basis of freedom".
 In a democratic society, the existence of opposition must be tolerated.
 Minority rights are respected and protected.
 People must not destroy or silence the opposition.